 While not as shocking as human–machine transcendence depicted in the sci-fi drama written by Jack Paglen, the transcendence of SEO to UX is happening now.
-In the following blog post I will show how UX becomes an increasingly large part of the ranking in Google, and thus a vital part of SEO.
+In the following blog post I will show how UX becomes an increasingly large part of the ranking in Google, and thus a vital part of Seo packages for small businesses.
 It also shows the direction where the world’s leading search engine goes, and that direction is the largely user experience based ranking.
 At the end I will write briefly about the current user experience signals in Google ranking.
 I can’t and don’t want to give a checklist, instead I want SEO experts to embrace user-centred thinking.
 If you would like more SEO information go here.

 SEO before UX

 Until 2005 SEO started with finding the keywords that will get you a lot of local visitors for as little effort as possible, then getting a lot of links with that keyword pointing to your site.
 This worked because ranking in Google was largely governed by PageRank, based on the research by Sergey Brin and Larry Page.
 You can imagine the PageRank algorithm as a cat in front of a touchscreen.
 Assume that the cat can identify links on a website (has a cute browser plugin that puts a dancing mouse over every link), and she will randomly click on a link.
 PageRank is basically the chance of this stochastically clicking cat of arriving to your website.
 To make sure the cat does not arrive into a dead end page, where there are no external link, each time she visits a site there is chance that she will get bored and jumps to a new, random page.
 This will lead to two things: the cat might arrive back to the original page within a few hours and you will get a totally scratched display.